luukvbaal/statuscol.nvim/README.md

 ![image](https://user-images.githubusercontent.com/31730729/230627808-de0b1e97-116d-4016-b4ba-cb709dfcd980.png)

-_Status column containing a fold column without fold depth digits, a custom sign segment that will only show diagnostic signs, a number column with right aligned relativenumbers and a sign segment that is only 1 cell wide that shows all other signs._
+_Status column containing a fold column without fold depth digits, a custom sign segment that will only show diagnostic signs, a number column with right aligned relative numbers and a sign segment that is only 1 cell wide that shows all other signs._

 ## Install